Using Slack to communicate with your on-site or remote team?

 A time tracking software will help track time spent on any Trello card, and gives managers an overview of task management and time management on Trello projects.

-You can also check out this video for the top Slack integrations that you can use in 2022 to boost the productivity of your remote team:
+You can also check out this video for the top Slack integrations that you can use to boost the productivity of your remote team:

 Slack is a versatile communication tool that can integrate with tons of different apps.
 And while there are various kinds of integrations, integrating it with a time tracker is a must.